 TIP: Lower room numbers are closer to beach view, higher are near the back & quieter. #9 has windows to the west & north.

 4. Best Western Surf City.
 19360 Beach Blvd.
 From $136 a night.
 Tel: (714) 962-4244.
 Located 2.6 miles from the HB Pier, there's a decent list of amenities included.

 PROS: Complimentary breakfast, free parking, WIFI, Flat screen TVs, and outdoor pool are standard.

 CONS: Ground units will bear some noise with foot traffic, A/C can be a bit noisey.

 5. SpringHill Suites by Marriott.
 7872 Edinger Avenue.
 From $139 a night.
 Tel: 818) 524-2730.
 Located just 5 miles from downtown, it'a a new hotel completed in 2017.

 With four stories and 126 rooms, it has quick access to I-405 Highway.

 PROS: Next door is Whole Foods and The Bella Terra Outdoor Mall & Movie Theatre.
 There is a gym, 50" LED TVs, free breakfast but no pool.
 Decor is modern and the suites are good size.
 CONS: Inland so you'll need to travel to get to the beach.

-For luxury accommodations all of these will be on Pacific Coast Highway with close proximity to the sand.
+For luxury accommodations all of these will be along Pacific Coast Highway with close proximity to the sand.

-The Shorebreak does not have every conceivable option but they pile on the amenities and service.
-The staff is very attentive which increases the value quotient.
+The Shorebreak does not have every conceivable option.
+They do pile on the amenities and service.
+The staff is very attentive and helpful which increases the value quotient.